Islands in North Wales

 Insiders tip: Check the tide times before you cross the sand on to the island to avoid getting stranded.

-The largest island off the North Wales coast is the Isle of Anglesey accessed via Menai Bridge over the Straits.
+The largest island in North Wales is the Isle of Anglesey, accessed via Menai Bridge over the Straits.
 With 125 miles of beautiful coastline it offers a playground for those seeking adventure in the great outdoors.
 The coast is dotted with blue flag beaches, rolling dunes, hidden coves and cliffs that tower overhead.
-Those wanting an adrenaline rush can take to the water sailing, surfing, kayaking, gorge scrambling, sea paddlin, rock climbing and coasteering.
+Those wanting an adrenaline rush can take to the water sailing, surfing, kayaking, gorge scrambling, sea paddling, rock climbing and coasteering.
 Dive beneath the waves to experience a rich underwater world full of reefs and shipwrecks.
 Perhaps take it in at a more leisurely pace, enjoying the scenery along the coastal path.

 There are a number of beautiful smaller islands off the coast of Anglesey too, great for exploring on foot when the tide allows or viewing from the water's edge.